9611838416m/AYM-2020/FAQ.md

 2) We have two nominations who did not attend the regional training.<br/>A) The procedure is same as question one but for both participants.

+3) How does a participant get reimbursed for all the expenses they incur?<br/>A) The participant will fill a reimbursement form that will be distributed during the meeting and attach all required reciepts to the form.
+Expenses that do not have a reciept will not be considered.

+4) What about local conveyance?<br/>A) Conveyances for local expenses like food or travel will be reimbursed as well if the participants have the required reciepts.